Eaternity/eaternity-website/_posts/meals/0000-01-01-eat-at-home.md

     <div class="col-xs-12 col-sm-5">
       <div>
         <h1>The Eaternity Meal</h1>
         <p>Meals are granted climate-friendly status if they belong to the top 20% of all meals being served (currently 25’246 in our database).
-A climate friendly meal has at least <span class="semiBold">53% LESS CO₂</span> emissions then the average meal.</p>
+A climate friendly meal has at least <span class="semiBold">50% LESS CO₂</span> emissions then the average meal.</p>
+				<p>Check our <a href="/blog/data-updates">latest update on the data</a> for more details</p>.
         <a class="button" href="/app/get-the-app">Sign up for Eaternity<i class="fa fa-angle-right fa-lg"></i></a>
       </div>
     </div>